Scottish heart disease statistics

 Heart failure is the consequence of failure of the ability of the heart muscle to pump blood efficiently.
 This can be caused by a heart attack but there are a number of other causes of heart failure (including disease of the heart valves, lung disease, heavy alcohol use and infections affecting the heart).

 Scotland has a high prevalence of the risk factors (external website) associated with CHD, such as smoking, poor diet and physical inactivity.
-Despite a substantial reduction in the rate of death from coronary heart disease (CHD) over the last decade, it remains one of the leading causes of death in Scotland (Health of Scotland’s population - Mortality Rates (external website)).
-Overall, it is estimated that around 7% of men and 4% of women are living with CHD (Scottish Health Survey 2019 (external website)).
-Treating and preventing heart disease is a national clinical priority for Scotland, as outlined in the Heart Disease Improvement Plan (external website).
+Despite a substantial reduction in the rate of death from coronary heart disease (CHD) over the last decade, it remains one of the leading causes of death in Scotland (Health of Scotland’s population - Mortality Rates) (external website).
+Overall, it is estimated that around 7% of men and 4% of women are living with CHD (Scottish Health Survey 2021 (external website)).
+Treating and preventing heart disease is a national clinical priority for Scotland, as outlined in the Heart Disease Action Plan (external website).
+Please see News and Updates section of our website for more details.

 Public Health Scotland publishes a range of heart disease-related information.
-You can find all our information on the heart disease section of the Data and Intelligence website.
+You can find all our information on the heart disease and stroke section of the PHS website.
+Further information can be found in the Heart Disease Statistics report.

 If you have an enquiry relating to this publication, please contact email@example.com.